kennypascal/react-typescript-sass-webpack-starter/README.md

 $ npm run build:analyze
 ```

-This will create a build folder with html, javascript and css files along with an assets folder.
+This will create a build folder with html, javascript, css and assets.

 # License